McCabe’s Bar-B-Que in Manning simply cooks some of the best barbecue you will ever taste.

 (Note: Due to some health problems, McCabe’s shut down for a long while.
-As of mid-2018, with good health returning, they are back open and working a regular schedule.)
+In mid-2018, with good health returning, they opened again and have been working a regular schedule since.)

 The combination of classic, wood-cooked BBQ with such a tasty selection of sides makes McCabe’s one of SC’s best BBQ joints.

 There is a lot to love about McCabe’s Bar-B-Que

 First, David McCabe and family serve their BBQ the way it was meant to be eaten.
 They will not give you a wide selection of sauces for you to pick and choose from.

 McCabe’s Bar-B-Que serves the sauce that has historically been served in this region of South Carolina.
 It’s a vinegar and pepper sauce that is slightly sweet with a bit of heat.